Joe Orlando: DC Comics

 In 1966, Orlando and writer E. Nelson Bridwell created the parody superhero team The Inferior Five in Showcase #62 (June 1966).
 This lighthearted feature would soon receive its own ongoing series.
 Orlando launched the Swing with Scooter series with writers Barbara Friedlander and Jack Miller in July 1966.
-After 16 years of freelancing, Orlando was hired in 1968 by DC Comics, where he was the editor of a full line of comic books, including Adventure Comics, All-Star Comics, Anthro, Bat Lash, House of Mystery, Plop!, Swamp Thing, and The Witching Hour, also scripting for several of these titles.
+After 16 years of freelancing, Orlando was hired in 1968 by DC Comics, where he was the editor of a full line of comic books, including Adventure Comics, All-Star Western, Anthro, Bat Lash, House of Mystery, Plop!, Swamp Thing, and The Witching Hour, also scripting for several of these titles.
+He was one of the first artists to become an editor at DC.
 Orlando coined the names of the Weird War Tales and Weird Western Tales titles.

 While serving as DC's vice president, he guided the company's Special Projects department.
 This included the creation of art for T-shirts and other licensed products, negotiating with such companies as American Greetings and Topps, working with editor Joey Cavalieri on Looney Tunes Magazine and supervising production of trading cards, Six Flags logos, DC character style guides and other items.

 In the late 1960s, Orlando hired Filipino artist Tony DeZuniga for work on some of DC's horror titles.
 In 1971, Orlando and DC publisher Carmine Infantino traveled to the Philippines on a recruiting trip for more artists.
 Alfredo Alcala, Mar Amongo, Steve Gan, Ernie Chan, Alex Niño, Nestor Redondo, and Gerry Talaoc were some of the Filipino komik artists who would work for DC, particularly in the 1970s and 1980s.
+For his long association with DC's horror titles, Vertigo Comics editor Karen Berger credited Orlando for sowing the "seeds that grew into Vertigo."